start/up/src/SyntaxNodes/README.md

 )
 `````

 ...
-Because if we did the natural thing and instead used:
+Because if we did the natural thing instead:

 `````
 constructor(